bhwcan/showpro/README.md

   - Red - bold and red chords
   - Blue - bold and blue chords
   - Green - bold and green chords
-- Transpose
-  - Up + - transpose up one step (key)
-  - Down + - transpose down one step (key)
-  - Save - save the transpose to the chordpro file

 ### Song List